Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Methods

 \subsection{Likelihood inference}

-First, we assume that the variance of the location error $\delta^2$ can be known from the device specifications, while the individual variance $\sigma_{rj}$ of the mobility of the \textit{j}-th resident from \textit{r}-th patch is unknown.
-We estimate $\sigma_{rj}$ using the method proposed in \cite{Horne} (also see \cite{penunuri}).
-Therefore, we consider the $n_{rj}$ that are odd and estimate the mean based on the independent Brownian bridges for the non-overlapping time intervals
+First, we assume that the variance of the location error $\delta^2$ can be known from the device specifications, while the individual variance $\sigma_{rj}$ of the mobility of the \textit{j}-th resident from $r$-th patch is unknown.
+We estimate $\sigma_{rj}$ using the method proposed in \cite{Horne} (also, see \cite{penunuri}).
+Therefore, we consider the $n_{rj}$ as odd numbers and estimate the mean based on the independent Brownian bridges for the non-overlapping time intervals

 while regarding the in-between observation times $t_{rj(k)}$ as independent observations from these bridges to estimate $\sigma_{rj}$.
 Thus, $Z_{rj}(t_{rj(k)})$ is a bivariate normal random variable with mean and covariance matrix given by